Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 Check out a farm tour, try some new coffee in the tasting rooms, and save your money for something fun from the farm store.
 It’s an easy way to explore Kona on a budget.

-You will leave feeling like you won the lottery – and not just because of the caffeine!
+You will leave feeling like you won the lottery – not just because of the caffeine!

 5. Check out some Big Island Farmers Markets!

-I think we get most of our snacks and produce from farmers markets whenever we are in Hawaii.
-We tend to like to find fresh, local food no matter where we go, and the Big Island is the perfect place for it!
+Whenever we are in Hawaii, I think we get most of our snacks and produce from farmers’ markets.
+We tend to like to find fresh, local food wherever we go, and the Big Island is the perfect place for it!

-The Hilo Farmers Market is a personal favorite since it is open every day.
+One of my personal favorites is the Hilo Farmers Market since it is open every day.
 Checking out the farmers market is one of the best things to do in Hilo Hawaii.

-The Kona Farmers Market is another great choice but is closed Monday and Tuesday.
+Other than that, the Kona Farmers Market is another great choice.
+Do note that it is closed on Monday and Tuesday.

-No matter which farmers market you go to, you will be pleased to find snacks, produce, and local goods for well under $10.
-Check out my full list of Big Island farmers markets.
+No matter which farmers market you go to, you will be pleased to find snacks, produce, and local goods for under $10.
+Check out my full list of Big Island farmers’ markets.

 6. Visit a Botanical Garden or Arboretum!